-- Economic factors, including the rising cost of living, which might adversely affect the affordability for students and funders of graduate study and College's ability to provide its services to members and to maintain its sources of income, particularly endowment income, donations, fees and rents; - The medium- and longer-term impact of the United Kingdom leaving the European Union, particularly where Brexit has affected research funding arrangements and student enrolments; - Any re-emergence of the threat to public health represented by the COVID-19 global pandemic; - The impact of climate change generally including the College's need to undertake major and expensive decarbonisation work; - External political and economic threats to the continuing attractiveness of the University to the diverse global academic elite, whether as applicant students, post-doctoral researchers, or academics; - Increasing societal concerns regarding student mental health and well-being where the College must ensure that its pastoral functions adapt and remain effective; - The need to minimise reputational risk through high standards and appropriate policies in areas in which the College might be the focus of activism or media attention;

-• The escalating costs of providing and maintaining buildings and accommodation which are of suitable quality and in the best locations to meet the needs of students.
+- Economic factors, including the rising cost of living, which might adversely affect the affordability for students and funders of graduate study and College's ability to provide its services to members and to maintain its sources of income, particularly endowment income, donations, fees and rents; - The medium- and longer-term impact of the United Kingdom leaving the European Union, particularly where Brexit has affected research funding arrangements and student enrolments; - Any re-emergence of the threat to public health represented by the COVID-19 global pandemic; - The impact of climate change generally including the College's need to undertake major and expensive decarbonisation work and meet its net carbon zero commitment by 2032; - External political and economic threats to the continuing attractiveness of the University to the diverse global academic elite, whether as applicant students, post-doctoral researchers, or academics; - Increasing societal concerns regarding student mental health and well-being where the College must ensure that its pastoral functions adapt and remain effective; - The need to minimise reputational risk through high standards and appropriate policies in areas in which the College might be the focus of activism or media attention; - The escalating costs of providing and maintaining buildings and accommodation which are of suitable quality and in the best locations to meet the needs of students; - Reductions in the sources of funding for post-graduate study and changes in the relative attractiveness of study at Cambridge may affect future enrolments; and - Local factors relating to the City of Cambridge, including a shortage of affordable housing, congestion, and deficiencies in public transport will add to the challenges of recruiting and retaining College staff and will increase operating costs.

 The College reviews risks generally at an institutional level and at an operational level.
 Major risks to which the College is or may be exposed from time to time are reviewed regularly by all College committees within their terms of reference, and reported to College Council and Governing Body.
 A risk register is maintained to monitor, mitigate or remove major risks as they are identified.
 Operational risks are reviewed at a departmental level and appropriate procedures put in place to monitor and control such risks.
-During the year, in relation to the specific risks the College associated with COVID-19, the College's working group (comprising Bursar, Dean, Second Bursar, and Head Porter) continued to meet regularly and reported to College Council.
-The group acted as a conduit for advice and support emanating centrally in the collegiate University and consider the measures required in College and the communications required to keep College members and staff duly informed.
-Its work was wound down as the pandemic abated at the end of the year.